-In an effort to improve air quality and reduce air pollution caused by outdoor wood burning in fire pits, the MCAQD created the Propane Fire Pit Program.
-This program, which is available to all residents of Maricopa County, launched in 2017 and provides vouchers for discounts towards the purchase of new propane fire pits.
+In an effort to improve air quality and reduce air pollution caused by outdoor wood burning in fire pits, MCAQD created the Propane Fire Pit Program.
+In partnership with the Arizona Propane Gas Association, the Propane Education and Research Council, and Home Depot, MCAQD offers this program to all residents of Maricopa County.
+Launched in 2017, the program provides vouchers for discounts towards the purchase of new propane fire pits.

 To participate in the program, visit the Propane Fire Pit program website.

-The Diesel Emissions Reduction Program (DERA) was created under the Energy Policy Act of 2005.
+The State Clean Diesel Grant Program was created under the Energy Policy Act of 2005.
 The act gave the Environmental Protection Agency (EPA) the ability to promote reductions in diesel emissions by giving states the ability to provide grant monies.
-These grants are used to provide funding for local fleets to replace, repower, or retrofit older higher emitting diesel engines with newer diesels or newer vehicles that use alternative fuels.
+These annual grants are used to provide funding for local fleets to replace, repower, or retrofit older higher emitting diesel engines with newer diesels or newer vehicles that use alternative fuels.

 To learn more about the State Clean Diesel Grants available visit the Clean Diesel Program page.